sqlite/sqlite-wasm/README.md

 Pages.)
 An example that shows how to use this with vite is available on [StackBlitz](https://stackblitz.com/edit/vitejs-vite-ttrbwh?file=main.js).

+## Projects using this package

+See the list of [npm dependents](https://www.npmjs.com/browse/depended/@sqlite.org/sqlite-wasm) for this package.

 ## Deploying a new version

 (These steps can only be executed by maintainers.)